“Where did my site go?”

-Enter WordPress backups.
-It’s critical to have a backup strategy for your WordPress site.
-In this article we’re going to show you how to backup a WordPress site and help bring your WordPress site back after a disaster.
+That’s why it’s critical to have a backup strategy for your WordPress site.
+In this article, we’re going to show you how to backup a WordPress site and help bring your WordPress site back after a disaster.

 What Are WordPress Backups?

 Simply put, a backup is a copy of the database and files that make up your entire website.
 Typically, this backup copy is stored somewhere for safekeeping that is easily accessible.
 That might be in a location on your web server separate from where your live website files exist, your own computer’s local hard drive, or on an external drive.

 Many newcomers to WordPress think that once WordPress is installed, their site is secure and nothing can happen to it.
 This is not the case at all and speaks to the necessity of backups.

 Having a backup of both your database and website files means you will always have a copy of the site to revert back to in case something goes wrong.